sawyerwatts/Checklists/language.md

 # Language

-TODO: specify that this is for non-trivial solutions, glue scripts have lesser concerns
+These checklists are mildly to severely opinionated, and this checklist is particularly opinionated since dynamic languages are just for glue scripts.

 ## Language Features